aws/aws-cdk-rfcs/text/0605-eks-rewrite.md

 ### What are we launching today?

-We’re launching a new EKS module aws-eksv2-alpha.
-It's a rewrite of existing `aws-eks` module using native CFN L1 cluster resource instead of custom resource.
+We’re launching a new EKS module `aws-eksv2-alpha`.
+It's a rewrite of existing `aws-eks` module with some breaking changes based on community feedbacks.

 ### Why should I use this feature?

 The new EKS module provides faster deployment, less complexity, less cost and more features (e.g. isolated VPC and escape hatching).

+### What's the future plan for existing `aws-eks` module?

+- When the new alpha module is published, `aws-eks` module will enter `maintainence` mode which means we will only work on bugs on `aws-eks` module.
+New features will only be added to the new `aws-eksv2-alpha` module.
+(Note: this is the general guideline and we might be flexible on this)
+- When the new alpha module is stablized, `aws-eks` module will enter `deprecation` mode which means customers should migrate to the new module.
+They can till use the old module but we will not invest on features/bug fixes on it.

 ## Internal FAQ